vidit09/adass/README.md

 for installing the requirements.

 ### Dataset
-For this work, we follow the same dataset setup as [Every Pixel Matters](https://github.com/chengchunhsu/EveryPixelMatters#dataset)
+For this work, we follow the same dataset setup as [EveryPixelMatters](https://github.com/chengchunhsu/EveryPixelMatters#dataset)

 ### Training
 `python train.py --config-file configs/<adaptation_task>.yaml`